-5. Penalties for non-conformity of production
+6. Penalties for non-conformity of production

-5.1.
-The approval granted in respect of a filament light source pursuant to this Regulation may be withdrawn if the requirements are not met or if a filament light source bearing the approval mark does not conform to the type approved.
+6.1.
+The approval granted in respect of a light source pursuant to this Regulation may be withdrawn if the requirements are not met or if a light source bearing the approval mark does not conform to the type approved.

-5.2.
+6.2.
 If a Contracting Party to the Agreement applying this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation, by means of a communication form conforming to the model in Annex 2 to this Regulation.